Tolka Park: Shamrock Rovers F.C.

+Other clubs

+Down the years, several other League of Ireland clubs have used Tolka Park for domestic and European games.
+Dolphin used Tolka during their final two seasons (1935–36 and 1936–37) in the league for some games, St James's Gate during the mid-1990s, and Dublin City during their short existence in the early 2000s.

+In the 1984–85 European Cup Winners' Cup, U.C.D. hosted eventual tournament winners Everton at Tolka and drew 0:0 in front of 10,000 fans.
+In 1990, Bray Wanderers played Trabzonspor in the European Cup Winners' Cup in Tolka.
+St Patrick's Athletic played two European ties in Tolka during the 1990s, against Dinamo București and Celtic.
+In 1999 Bohemians played home league games for two months in Tolka due to redevelopment work at Dalymount Park and in 2000, two UEFA Cup ties against Aberdeen and Kaiserslautern.
+Dundalk played their 2002–03 UEFA Cup tie against Varteks in Tolka.

+In March 1993, Drogheda United hosted Aston Villa in a friendly match in Tolka Park.

 Ireland Football

 Tolka Park has staged two full internationals for the Republic of Ireland men in 1981 and 1993.
 Both matches were friendlies against Wales.

 Women's football

 Anne O'Brien scored a hat-trick at Tolka Park in 1971, as her Vards team beat St John Bosco 3–2 in the final of the Drumcondra Cup.
 Tolka Park hosted the 2010 FAI Women's Cup final, in which Áine O'Gorman scored a hat-trick to help Peamount United beat Salthill Devon 4–2.
 The Republic of Ireland women have sporadically played games at Tolka Park including a 0–0 friendly draw against France in September 1978 and a 1–0 1999 FIFA Women's World Cup qualification (UEFA) defeat by Poland in November 1997.

-In March 2019 Shelbourne's women's team announced that they would play their home fixtures at Tolka Park, instead of the smaller AUL Complex.
+In March 2019 Shelbourne's women's team announced that they would play their home fixtures at Tolka Park, instead of the isolated AUL Complex.
 In October 2021 the TG4 Irish language television network broadcast the first ever Women's National League match.
 Alex Kavanagh scored the goal in Shelbourne's 1–0 win over DLR Waves at Tolka Park.